Genome 372

 Class Instructor Topic Notes Readings

-Oct 12 (MM) Identifying and measuring proteins – part I One gene -> multiple transcripts -> many proteins.
-Complexity of the proteome.
-O'Farrell et al.
+Oct 1 (MM) Identifying and measuring proteins One gene -> multiple transcripts -> many proteins.
+Complexity of the proteome O'Farrell et al.

 Tools of protein biochemistry Classical technologies for separating and detecting proteins

-Oct 15 (MM) Identifying and measuring proteins – part II Basics of mass spectrometry.
+Oct 3 (MM) Introduction to mass spectrometry Basics of mass spectrometry.
 Why use mass spectrometry for the analysis of proteins?
 Steen and Mann

 Chapter 8.4 Measuring Proteins

-Oct 22 (MM) Identifying and measuring proteins – part III Shotgun proteomics Washburn et al.
+Oct 15 (MM) Identifying and measuring proteins (Shotgun Proteomics) Washburn et al.

 Yates